-Ahh Sifnos, the quaint little island two hours from Athens, small enough and high enough (682m) to welcome you without an overwhelming sense of feeling swallowed or lost rather, a feeling of coming home.
+Ahh Sifnos, Greece!
+The quaint little island two hours from Athens, small enough and high enough (682m) to welcome you without an overwhelming sense of feeling swallowed or lost rather, a feeling of coming home.

 We arrive early morning and find a taxi, “to Kastro please” as we move across the island, our driver points out Apollonia, the capital and talks of the weather.
 Taxi drivers the world over surely must study meteorology forecasts to have enough material to supply their clients.